ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 It is about which patterns are approved, which abstractions are provided, which risks are owned by product teams, which architectural decisions are reviewed, which security controls are embedded into the platform, which exceptions are tolerated, which trade-offs are visible to leadership, and which recurring findings trigger systemic remediation instead of local patches.

-Secure by Design is not just a security initiative.
-It is an engineering operating model.
+<strong>Secure by Design is not just a security initiative.
+It is an engineering operating model.</strong>

 ## The Developer Is Not the Control

-A common anti-pattern is to make the developer the primary security control.
+A common anti-pattern is to make <strong>the developer the primary security control</strong>.

 We tell developers: